jkk/formative/README.md

 # Formative

 A Clojure library for dealing with web forms.

-Does three things:
+Does three things, given a form specification:

-* Turns form specifications into rendered forms via pluggable renderers.
-Comes with [Hiccup](https://github.com/weavejester/hiccup) renderers for Bootstrap (horizontal and stacked) and a table-based layout.
+* Renders a form via pluggable renderers.
+Comes with [Hiccup](https://github.com/weavejester/hiccup) renderers for Bootstrap and for a table-based layout
 * Parses form data from Ring params
 * Validates parsed data using [Verily](https://github.com/jkk/verily)